starktara/bb/README.md

 ### Sell Page:-
 --1) Breadcrumb text should be "Sell Any Two-Wheeler".

 2) Steps to sell your two-wheeler, this whole section is missing, attaching a reference file (Ref-04).
-(Need icons)
+(WIP)

 3) The design of the form is different than the provided one, attaching a reference file (Ref-05).